 Also, if the supplement you’re planning to purchase is delivered in capsule form, then you must ensure the capsules are gelatin-free.

-BCAA supplements can be quite useful for anyone that wants to exercise more seriously, regardless of whether you’re vegan or not.
+BCAA supplements can be quite useful for anyone that wants to exercise more seriously, regardless of diet.

 Editor’s note: The content on this website is meant to be informative in nature, but it should not be taken as medical advice.
 The content of our articles is not intended for use as diagnosis, prevention, and/or treatment of health problems.
 It’s always best to speak with your doctor or a certified medical professional before making any changes to your lifestyle, diet, or exercise routine, or trying a new supplement.